UnseenWizzard/git_training/README.md

 We still recall that a branch is always based on another.
 When you create it, you _branch away_ from somewhere.

-In our simple merging example we branched from _master_ at a specific commit, then commited some changes on both _master_ and the `change_alice` branch.
+In our simple merging example we branched from _master_ at a specific commit, then committed some changes on both _master_ and the `change_alice` branch.

 When a branch is diverging from the one it's based on and you want to integrate the latest changes back into your current branch, `rebase` offers a cleaner way of doing that than a `merge` would.